Persuasion and Optimal Stopping: Direct Communication and Strong Duality

-\begin{proof}[Proof of Lemma \ref{lem:cont}] $\forall f\in\Delta_{\mu_0}$, $G(f)(t)$ has bounded variation and only jumps down.
-Therefore, $G(f)(t)$ can be decomposed into $g(t)+h(t)$, where $g$ is bounded and continuous and $h$ is bounded and decreasing.
+\begin{proof}[Proof of \cref{lem:cont}] For every $f \in \Delta_{\mu_0}$, $G(f)(t)$ has bounded variation and only jumps down.
+Therefore, $G(f)(t)$ can be decomposed into $g(t) + h(t)$, where $g$ is bounded and continuous and $h$ is bounded and decreasing.
 Define the ``delayed'' measure